artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 you would end up with IS_IPHONE *and* IS_IPAD both being true if a user comes from Facebook on an iPad.
 That could create some odd behavior!

-Given that I have no other examples of people customizing user agents to such a gross degree, here is the correct way to identify iPhone / iPad in JavaScript.
+The correct way to identify iPhone / iPad in JavaScript:
 ```javascript
 IS_IPAD = navigator.userAgent.match(/iPad/i) != null;
 IS_IPHONE = (navigator.userAgent.match(/iPhone/i) != null) || (navigator.userAgent.match(/iPod/i) != null);